BenjamH/Frontend-phone-screens/README.md

 You're given a div with a class name "hamburger".
 Create the hamburger menu icon (3 horizontal lines).
 You have 10 minutes...go!
 Note: there are quite a few ways to accomplish this.

-Here's the codepen where you can give it a shot: codepen.io
+Here's a codepen where you can give it a shot: http://codepen.io/quinkinser/pen/BQNWmm

 Stuck?
 Here are some ideas: